exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 protected abstract Stream<DocumentNode<DocumentVisitorType>> readDocuments(InputStreamWithResourceName loadedFile);
 ```

-Inside of this method you need to load the data, and convert it into your class structure implementing the `DocumentNode` interfaces.
+Inside this method, you need to load the data and convert it into your class structure implementing the `DocumentNode` interfaces.
-Tha parameter `InputStreamWithResourceName` consists of an `InputStream` from which you can parse the data and a file name, that you can use for logging.
+The parameter `InputStreamWithResourceName` consists of an `InputStream` from which you can parse the data and a file name, that you can use for logging.

 Implement the method so that it converts the `loadedFile` into a `Stream<DocumentNode<YOUR_TYPEDocumentNodeVisitor>>` by parsing it and using the factory for your class structure.
 If your datatype has only one document per file, simply return `Set.of(YOUR_DOCUMTNT_NODE)`.